 Voluntary Leave of Absence

-An extended leave of absence that is voluntary is generally up to the discretion of the employer.
-The employer is under no obligation to demand a voluntary leave of absence, but it could be a perk of the job.
-Furthermore, this type of leave does not provide the same protection as leaves of absence covered by the ADA or FMLA.
+The employer is under no obligation to provide job protection, but it could be an employee perk of the job.
+Furthermore, this type of employee leave does not provide the same protection as the ones covered by the ADA or FMLA.
 That means that employees may not be able to return to the same position when the leave of absence ends.

 Voluntary leave of absence reasons